The Discipline Process

 - Records (written only) of all disciplinary actions shall be maintained in the student’s personnel record located in the Office of the Vice President of Student Affairs.

 - All records are considered confidential and, as such, are fully protected under the Family Educational Rights and Privacy Act of 1974.
 (See College policy on student records).

-- Hearings are confidential and closed except to the accused student(s), the support person chosen by the accused, witnesses (including the reporter/ recipient of sexual/physical agressive/violent behavior), and others as approved by the conduct officer/Hearing Committee conducting the hearing.
+- Hearings are confidential and closed except to the accused student(s), the support person chosen by the accused, witnesses (including the reporter/ complainant of sexual/physical aggressive/violent behavior), and others as approved by the conduct officer/Hearing Committee conducting the hearing.

 Return to the discipline process links page